 I meant for this list of funny beginning chapter books, or “early chapter books” to be much shorter and more manageable, but I could not stop putting books on it!
-I finally forced myself to stop and when I did I notices that the majority of books are about animals!
+I finally forced myself to stop and when I did I noticed that the majority of books are about animals!
 For a typical developing reader I would say that these funny early chapter books are great choices for 1st, 2nd and 3rd graders.
 They are certainly appropriate for any reader ages 6-10.

 Obviously some kids learn to read earlier or later than the average age of seven.
 I don’t normally include the “reading level” of books I recommends.
 Growing Book by Book has a terrific post which explains my thoughts on this completely.
 When going to the library, let your kids chose the books that interest them.
 Leave levels for classroom instruction.
 (This is my opinion, you may disagree.)